The initial-boundary value problem for Schr\"odinger-Korteweg-de Vries system on the half-line: Proof of the Main Results

 \subsection{Proof of the Theorem \ref{teorema11}}

-The proof on the region $\widetilde{\mathcal{D}}\cup\widetilde{\mathcal{D}}_0$, follow the ideas of the proof of Theorem \ref{teorema1}.
+The proof on the region $\widetilde{\mathcal{D}}\cup\widetilde{\mathcal{D}}_0$, follows the ideas of the proof of Theorem \ref{teorema1}.
 We only comment some modifications of the proof.
-The principal differences is the position of the cut function $\psi_T$ in the definition of operator $\Lambda_2$ and the definition of the function $h_2$.
+The principal differences is the position of the cutoff function $\psi_T$ in the definition of operator $\Lambda_2$ and the definition of the function $h_2$.
 In this situation $\Lambda_2$ and $h_2$ are given by

+The absence of the cuttof function $\psi_T$ for the nonlinear term $(v^2)_x$ it's due to the fact that in this set of regularity we need to use the modified Bourgain spaces $U^{k,b}$ and $D^{\alpha}$ that don't produce a positive power of $T$ as in the classical Bourgain spaces $Y^{k,b}$, while in the previous case we don't need the use of the modified space $U^{k,b}$.